-O Allah, I am Your servant, the son of Your male servant and Your female servant.
+"O Allah, I am Your servant, the son of Your male servant and Your female servant.
 My forelock is in Your hand.
 Your decision is being carried out in me.
 Your decree on me is justice.
-I ask You by every name of Yours, which You have named Yourself or revealed in Your Book or taught any one of Your creation or kept within Your knowledge of the unseen, to make the magnificent Qur'an the revival of my heart, the illumination of my breast, the removal of my sadness and the departure of my worry.203 and set right my world, wherein is my livelihood, and set right my hereafter, to which is my return.
-And make life for me an increase in all good and make death for me a relief from every evil.205
+I ask You by every name of Yours, which You have named Yourself or revealed in Your Book or taught any one of Your creation or kept within Your knowledge of the unseen, to make the magnificent Qur'an the revival of my heart, the illumination of my breast, the removal of my sadness, and the departure of my worry."203

-O Allah, forgive me, have mercy on me, guide me, grant me well-being and provide for me.204 O Allah, set right my religion, which is the safeguard of my affairs,
+"O Allah, forgive me, have mercy on me, guide me, grant me wellbeing and provide for me."204 "O Allah, set right my religion, which is the safeguard of my affairs; and set right my world, wherein is my livelihood; and set right my hereafter, to which is my return.
+And make life for me an increase in all good, and make death for me a relief from every evil."205